secnot/uva-onlinejudge-solutions/Dynamic_Programming.md

-The classical example on a problem that's best solved using Dynamic Programming is Fibonnaci, this is the naive recursize implementation:
+The classical example on a problem that's best solved using Dynamic Programming is Fibonnaci, this is the naive recursive implementation:

 ```python
 def fibonacci(n):